Almo7aya/neogruvbox.nvim/README.md

 ## 💖 Contribution

-Your help is always welcomed to make this color-scheme the new gruvbox for neovim
+Your help is always welcomed to make this color-scheme the new gruvbox for neovim.